 Money is often a tricky subject for most couples.
 Once you start living together, discussing money and figuring out how to avoid financial stresses in the relationship becomes non-negotiable.
 As you share the finances, rent, bills and savings, you learn to work better together as a team.

 7. Test your compatibility

 Living together will truly test your compatibility as a couple, mentally, emotionally, physically and sexually, and give you a reality check on whether you have what it takes to navigate the ups and downs of life together.
 In case you decide to get married in the future, you already know what your life together would be like.

 Related Reading: While Living In With My Partner I Realised I Could Never Marry Her…

-- In case of a serious illness or death family can take over and ask the partner to move aside if they please.
-He or she would have no legal claim to stay by a partner
+You cannot inherit each other’s property unless everything is legally put down in a will.
+In case of a serious illness or death of a partner, their family can take over and ask the other to move aside if they please.
+He or she would have no legal claim to stay by their partner.

 As is evident, live-in relationships have their own set of challenges and advantages.
-It is up to the couples to make it work to enjoy the benefit and minimise the issues.
+It is up to the couples to make it work to enjoy the benefit and minimize the issues.
 That is where it becomes important to plan and agree on some rules so that neither partner feels taken for granted.